 - Weekly: Greater than $16,000 or more per month.

 Semi-Monthly and Weekly wage tax payers must remit their wage tax payments electronically through the Automated Clearing House (ACH).
-Learn more under Payments & E-File.
+Learn more from the Pay Taxes page.

 If you do not have payroll for a reporting period, you must submit a zero payment return or visit the E-File page to report your NTL (No Tax Liability) indicating no tax due to prevent a non-filer notice.
 Any period without a filed return will be classified as a non-filer.
 As a result, court filings and fines will be imposed upon the taxpayer.
 Employers with active wage accounts and no Philadelphia wage withholding should complete a change form to cancel the wage account.